Aleph-One-Marathon/mac-frameworks/ffmpeg/README.txt

 # MPEG-1 video format -- replacing smpeg
 mpeg1video

-# Ogg/Theora video format -- new support
+# Ogg/Theora and WebM video format -- new support
 theora
+vp8

 PARSERS:
 # these might be needed for MPEG support